-Similarly, $\Esrd{n}$ denotes the event of a successful packet delivery by using $\relay{n}$ and SC at $\destination$.
+Similarly, let $\Esrd{n}$ be the event of a successful packet delivery using $\relay{n}$ and SC at $\destination$.
 This event corresponds to a successful decoding of the signal at $\relay{n}$, followed by a successful decoding at $\destination$ of the signal received from $\relay{n}$.
-Hence, the event $\Esrd{n}$ may be defined in terms of received signal quality as
+Hence,